AdaRoseCannon/pwa-talks/ffconf.md

 > * Content is not locked to a particular platform
 > * Content is equally available around the world
 > * User Security and Privacy have a high priority
+> * Reliable across many years
+> * Extensible so that you can throw it all away do it yourself.

 ## What about native apps?